[Chapter Four: Judges of El]

 He communicated to them arithmetic, and delivered to them the science of astronomy; for before Abram came into Egypt they were unacquainted with those parts of learning; for that science came from the Chaldeans into Egypt, and from thence to the Greeks also.

 It is difficult to imagine that the builders of the pyramids did not have arithmetic before Abraham entered Egypt during the New Kingdom, but his association with astronomy, the province of the Chaldeans, certainly rings true.
 Perhaps the ancient sources were speaking specifically about the mathematics of astronomy including the prediction of the return of cometary bodies.
+As we shall see later, the year 1526 would have seen a sudden spike in the general interest in the subject across the world.

 The Battle with Chedorlaomer

 It was Josephus who first noticed a certain dual nature to the history of Manetho.
 On the one hand there are long and apparently quite factual lists of kings, the lengths of time that they reigned, and so forth.
-On the other, Manetho embedded what look and read like stories, or tales, or legends about the more interesting rulers in his lists.
+On the other, Manetho embedded what look and read like stories, or tales, or legends, about the more interesting rulers in his lists.
 There are points in the text of the bible where one notices what look like these same excursions into storytelling and myth making, and the story of Abraham and his exploits is not free from this method of exposition.
-His battle with Chedorlaomer looks and feels like such a tale.
-Yet it is not impossible to see in it more than a mere bald-faced tall tale.
+His battle with Chedorlaomer looks and feels like such a story.
+Yet it is not impossible to see in it more than a mere bold-faced tall tale.

-To set the scene, Chedorlaomer has ruled over the "Cities of the Plain" for six years (in the original, 12 years).
 In the seventh, the local kings of Sodom, Gomorrah, and nearby Amorite towns revolt.
 And in the second half of that year, Chedorlaomer, reinforced by three other kings, marshals his forces to march on those very same Cities of the Plain.
 The progression of Chedorlaomer as he makes his way south battling one after the other local king is such that one has to wonder if there were other cities and towns in revolt along the way, or whether he has simply taken the opportunity to increase the sphere of his influence.
 In any event, the locals are wildly outnumbered, or simply employed soldiers of an inferior temperament, and run at the first sign of the combined army.
-In the process, Abraham's cousin Lot is taken prisoner and placed in danger of spending the rest of his life in slavery, a theme that resonates with later events in 19th Dynasty Egypt.
-The ancestors of the Jewish people seem continuously to find themselves in alternating positions of authority and servitude.
-Abraham, a king or prince himself, will have nothing of this.
+In the process, Abraham's nephew Lot is taken prisoner and placed in danger of spending the rest of his life in slavery, a theme that resonates with later events in 19th Dynasty Egypt.
+The ancestors of the Jewish people seem continuously to have found themselves in alternating positions of authority and servitude.
+Abraham, a prince himself, will have nothing of this.
 He raises a force (of supposedly only 318) from his own men and follows Chedorlaomer northward as he and his cohorts return to their own cities.

 Now one can imagine a scene not unlike that of George Washington at the Battle of Trenton, where the victorious forces are sleeping soundly after continuing their celebration of their recent easy and nearly bloodless victory.
 Abraham pounces, kills the leaders of the foreign forces, snatches Lot, harries them as far as Damascus, then evacuates the scene before the forces of the enemy can regroup and exact vengeance upon him without reversing themselves and traveling southward again.